2 Americans Imprisoned in Iran, Lebanon Released

 The other American was Amer Fakhoury, a New Hampshire restaurant owner who had faced decades-old murder and torture charges in Lebanon that he denies.
 He was ordered released by a judge because more than 10 years had passed since the crimes he was accused of committing.

 The Trump administration trumpeted the twin releases, though done in different countries and for different reasons, as part of its efforts to secure the release of Americans held hostage or imprisoned abroad.
-Officials including President Donald Trump used the occasion to name additional Americans they would like to see released, including journalist Austin Tice, who went missing in Syria in 2012.
+Officials including President Donald Trump used the occasion to name additional Americans they want released, including journalist Austin Tice, who went missing in Syria in 2012.

 “I want to let everyone know that recovering Americans held captive and imprisoned abroad continues to be a top priority for my administration," Trump said at a news conference.